jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 virtual ~BaseClass();
 ```

-As with all virtual functions, it is recommended to also declare derived class destructors as virtual functions even though it is not strictly necessary.
+Declaring base class functions as virtual ensures that _all_ functions in the derived classes with the same name, parameter list and return type are also virtual.
+As with all virtual functions, it may help to clarify intentions by declaring derived class destructors as virtual functions even though it is not strictly necessary.

+Constructors cannot be virtual.
+These are always statically bound to the class they instantiate.

 ## Nested classes

-Similar to Java, C++ also provides __nested classes__, which are represented as Structures and/or classes.
+Similar to Java, C++ also provides __nested classes__, as structures and/or classes.
 These are typically one-off uses within an enclosing class instance, rather than be utilised outside the enclosing class.

 Nested classes can be `public` or `private` and all have access to the enclosing class' members.
-The enclosing class can only access the `public` members of a `private` nested class
-(less common approach) and access to all members of a `public` nested class (more common approach).
+The enclosing class can only access the `public` members of a `private` nested class (less common approach) and access to all members of a `public` nested class (more common approach).

 Nested classes declared `public` are accessible outside the enclosing class but would need to be fully qualified using scope resolution operators.